digitalartlab/expo-plugin-localization/README.md

 }
 ```

-## Usage

-Expo's [Localization](https://docs.expo.io/versions/latest/sdk/localization/) module returns a sorted list of locales, as preferred by the user.
-This plugin lets the user change the language in the Settings app, which will then change the order of the locales.
-So, if a user's phone is set to Dutch and the app is set to English, the list of locales will be `["en", "nl"]` instead of `["nl", "en"]`.

-Basically: do what you'd already do to detect the user's language and just pick the first value Expo gives you.

 ### Supported languages
 This plugin supports all the two-letter language codes (`nl`, `en`, `es`, etc.) Android and iOS support.